theobald-software/theobald-software.github.io/_includes/_content/en/requirements/update.md

 ## Production Environment
 ### Installing an Update or a New Version
-After successful installation and test of the update version on the test environment, follow the corresponding steps described above for the production environment.
+After successful installation and test of the update version on the test environment, follow the steps described in [Installing an Update or a New Version](#test-environment) for the production environment.
 Make sure to create a backup beforehand and conduct all the necessary preparations and changes.